Orchard or Citrus Swallowtail

 Those feeding on the latter developed faster than those feeding on Citrus!

-There is evidence that the production of the smell is not actually related to the food plant, or to the erection of the osmeterium, but is a separate behaviour.
+There is evidence that the production of the smell is not actually related the erection of the osmeterium, but is a separate behaviour.

 The pupa is quite stout, and is grey, green or brown.
 It is secured to a stem of the foodplant by a cremaster and girdle.
-It looks remarkably like a leaf.
+The pupa looks remarkably like a leaf.
 Metamorphosis may take from one to six months, depending on the season.

 The female is similar but browner, with a large white patch on the forewings showing brown veins.
-Her hindwings each have a row of red crescents and two blue crescents.
+Her hindwings each have a row of red chevrons and another of blue chevrons.

-The eggs are white and spherical, with a diameter of about 0.5 mm.
+The eggs are spherical, with a diameter of about 1 mm.
+Initially white, they become yellow as hatching approaches.
 They are laid singly on top of a leaf or shoot of a foodplant.

-Various races occur in Indonesia, the Solomons, and New Guinea.
-The subspecies aegeus is common over the eastern half of mainland Australia, including
+and the subspecies aegeus is common over mainland Australia, including